lyz-code/blue-book/docs/aws_savings_plan.md

 # Doing your savings plan

+Important notes when doing a savings plan:

+- Always use the reservation rates instead of the on-demand rates!
+- Analyze your coverage reports.
+You don't want to have many points of 100% coverage as it means that you're using less resources than you've reserved.
+On the other hand it's fine to sometimes use less resources than the reserved if that will mean a greater overall savings.
+It's a tight balance.
+- The Savings plan reservation is taken into account at hour level, not at month or year level.
+That means that if you reserve 1$/hour of an instance type and you use for example 2$/hour half the day and 0$/hour half the day, you'll have a 100% coverage of your plan the first hour and another 1$/hour of on-demand infrastructure cost for the first part of the day.
+On the second part of the day you'll have a 0% coverage.
+This means that you should only reserve the amount of resources you plan to be using 100% of the time throughout your savings plan.
+Again you may want to overcommit a little bit, reducing the utilization percentage of a plan but getting better savings in the end.

 Go to the [AWS savings plan
 simulator](https://aws.amazon.com/savingsplans/compute-pricing/) and check the different instances you were evaluating.